kycaid/android-sdk/README.md

 ### Additional configuration

-You can apply additional configurations to SDK via ```KycaidConfiguration.Builder``` class.
+You can apply additional configurations to the SDK via ```KycaidConfiguration.Builder``` class.
 For example, you can pass an existing applicant id to create verification for existing applicant.
 ```kotlin
 val config = KycaidConfiguration.Builder(/*API Token*/, /*Form Id*/)
     .applicantId(/*Applicant Id*/)